zeromq/czmq/README.md

     CZMQ_EXPORT bool
         zmsg_eq (zmsg_t *self, zmsg_t *other);

-    //  Generate a signal message encoding the given status.
-A signal is a short
-    //  message carrying a 1-byte success/failure code (by convention, 0 means
-    //  OK).
-Signals are encoded to be distinguishable from "normal" messages.
-    //  The caller is responsible for destroying the return value when finished with it.
-    CZMQ_EXPORT zmsg_t *
-        zmsg_new_signal (byte status);

     //  Return signal value, 0 or greater, if message is a signal, -1 if not.
     CZMQ_EXPORT int
         zmsg_signal (zmsg_t *self);